criston-lee/credit_card_default/README.md

 2. It helps the bank make better lending decisions based on multiple predictors, and is more accurate than traditional methods like looking at credit risk or income levels.
 A predictive model takes into consideration multiple factors like demographics, gender, employment history etc. to come to a decision based on correlations that humans cannot detect as accurately.

 # Dataset
-The dataset can be found at https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset, and various other places.
+The dataset can be found at https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset.

 # Evaluation